 Any domain/property of SpaceX not listed in the targets section is out of scope.
-This includes any/all subdomains not listed as in scope.
+This includes any/all subdomains and IPs not listed as in scope.
 If you happen to identify a security vulnerability on a target that is not in scope, but it demonstrably belongs to SpaceX, you can report it as set forth below.
 However, be aware that it is ineligible for rewards or points-based compensation.

 While starlink.com is in scope (see scope section below for more details), we are not currently providing beta invites, credentials, or hardware to researchers.
 However, researchers are free to test on equipment they own or any in-scope targets that they have access to.

 If you would like to participate in the Starlink beta and purchase hardware, please sign up with a personal email address on starlink.com.
 There is no guarantee you will be selected as a customer as the program is currently in invite-only beta.